 Yup.
 That looks like evidence to me.

 What it does leave us with, as we take our leave of Champaner.
 Is an incredible sense of peace.
 Of what I think a UNESCO site should be.
-Maintained.
-Not destroyed or Disneyfied by the desire to churn through as many tourists as possible – like the Shilin Stone forest in China for instance.
+Maintained and not destroyed or Disneyfied by the desire to churn through as many tourists as possible – like the Shilin Stone Forest in China for instance.

 We’ve spent perhaps 3 hours pottering slowly around Champaner, plus an hour each way in the car, it’s been a relaxed and lovely view into the history of this glorious place, there’s definitely something to be said for the UNESCO sites that are off the beaten track!

 We receive a fee when you get a quote from World Nomads using our affiliate links.
 We do not represent World Nomads.
 This is not a recommendation to buy travel insurance.